alexiawong/Gym-AB-Testing/README.md

 # Gym-AB-Testing
 ## Scenario
 A gym called Flex Zone is trying to increase their gym memberships and wants to test out a new button for registration to see if that will boost memberships.
 The success rate for the new, experimental button will be determined by click through rate.
-I will perform an A/B test using a 2-sample Z Test because it fit the criteria of having more than 30 data points per group, so by the central limit theorem, we can assume that there is a normal distribution for the data.
+I will perform an A/B test using a 2-sample Z Test because it fits the criteria of having more than 30 data points per group, so by the central limit theorem, we can assume that there is a normal distribution for the data.

 <img src="https://github.com/user-attachments/assets/a20d0366-690d-4697-ab05-799d4b740607" width="700" height="400">